juntao/arenztopia/content/news/Issue 19.md

 ## The Political Politician
 by Tony Yuan

 The race is getting heated as all the candidates gain votes quicker than anybody can count.
-We still don't have exact poll or election numbers because of a sudden technological failure.
+We still don't have exact poll or election numbers because of the sudden technological failure mentioned in the last issue.

 ## Feature:
 By Tony Yuan